 Retired from the business world in 1999 to pursue his on-going dedication to Aikido, Kevin Sensei is an internationally certified instructor.
-He is ranked 5th dan and has studied martial arts for more than 25 years.
-Trained in Japan and throughout North America with top instructors, in 1992, he participated in the development of Aikido instruction at Shuwakan Dojo in Indianapolis; in 2001, he helped to start Mugen Juku Dojo in Los Angeles; in 2002, he started a children’s class in the Huntington Beach dojo; and in 2009, he moved to San Diego to start Aikido of Del Mar.
+He is ranked Godan (5th degree black belt) and has studied martial arts for more than 25 years.
+Trained in Japan and throughout North America with top instructors, in 1992, he participated in the development of Aikido instruction at Shuwakan Dojo in Indianapolis; in 2001, he helped to build Mugenjuku Dojo in Los Angeles; in 2002, he started a children’s class in the Huntington Beach dojo; and in 2008, he moved to San Diego to start Aikido of Del Mar.
 Kevin sensei has been the head instructor of Aikido Del Mar for nearly ten years.

 Kevin Sensei says: Aikido is not a sport, so talent is not required.
 What is required is persistence, determination and a mindset open to learning something new, something that may challenge many of your current beliefs.

 In the correct training environment, the practice of Aikido will reconnect the body, mind and spirit.
 Any one can benefit regardless of age, gender, size, talent, or fitness.
 What is different for each person is how that unification expresses itself – overall, it will produce a person with increased self-discipline, focus, and a healthier mind and body.
 All this happens while you learn this powerful martial art Aikido.